-The Bank has placed risk management at the centre of its activity to ensure that the organisation as a whole acts responsibly in the new social context, economic changes, customer demands and the business environment, always aligned with the strong corporate culture and the legal regulations in force.
+The Bank has placed risk management at the centre of its activity to ensure that the organisation as a whole acts responsibly in the new social context, economic changes, customer demands and the business environment, always aligned with the strong corporate culture and abiding of the legal regulations in force.

-The risk management and control model is underpinned by a set of common principles, a risk culture embedded throughout the Bank, a strong governance structure, and advanced risk management processes and tools.
+The risk management and control model is underpinned by a set of common principles, a risk culture integrated into the Bank in its entirety, a strong governance structure, and advanced risk management processes and tools.